jsjoeio/egghead/README.md

 ## Blog

-Some of my lessons are also featured in written form on [my blog](https://joeprevite.com/).
+Most of my lessons are also featured in written form on [my blog](https://joeprevite.com/).